spsalmon/towbintools_pipeline/README.md

 ~/towbintools_pipeline/pipeline_instalation_script.sh
 ```

 Follow the directions given, so basically, push enter a bunch of times and type yes (you want to answer yes everytime) when asked to.

-To run the pipeline :
+## Running the pipeline

 1. Read the WIKI !!!!!
 2. Modify your config.yaml file according to what you want to do